The highly versatile “Gruyere” is delicious in this easily made appetizer. Great party food!

 For each croustade, you will need one thin slice of a baguette, about 1 generous tablespoon of the Gruyere, one slice of pear, and then a half-teaspoon or so of the red wine glaze.
 Thus, the recipe below will yield about 16 croustades, depending on the circumference of the baguette, enough for about 8 people for cocktails, presuming each person has two.
 You can make the red wine glaze days ahead and refrigerate until needed, reheating while the croustade bakes in the oven.

 2 cups raw cashews, soaked in water for 3 - 8 hours and drained

-½ cup rejuvelac (a fermented grain drink & a non-dairy source of acidophilus available at natural food stores or can be made at home – there are many recipes for this online)
+½ cup rejuvelac (a fermented grain drink, available at natural food stores or look for recipes for this online)

 ¼ cup refined coconut oil, melted

 Combine all of the ingredients in a blender and process until very smooth.
 Transfer to a clean bowl or jar, cover loosely, and let sit on your counter for 24 hours until thickened.
 It will become more flavorful and cheeselike as it cultures.
 Now, it is ready to use in your croustades.